 2) HELP SETTING UP ON THE DAY

-Although I had plenty of help in preparation, on the actual day, Joel and I realized we were in over our heads.
+Although I had plenty of help in preparation, on the actual day, I realized we were in over our heads.
 Here’s why: venues only allow you to arrive an hour or so beforehand to set up.
 If you want to add your own mark on things, it takes man power.
 My dearest friends Kaley Cuoco Cook and Bri Cuoco showed up BEFORE US and were ready to seriously go to work.
 And they helped with all the tablescapes, food prep, drinks section, party favor set ups, present set up, etc. So, make sure your manpower equals the amount of work you have!

 3) BRING TO-GO BOXES